 Ms. McIntyre began her professional career with Detroit Edison in 1988 as an electrical engineer working in power plants and distribution systems service centers.
 She holds a Bachelor of Science Degree in Electrical Engineering from Oakland University in Rochester, MI and a Master of Business Administration Degree with a concentration in International Business from Wayne State University in Detroit, MI.

-Ruta Kalvaitis SkucasCo-Communications DirectorPartner, Pierce Atwood LLPRuta Kalvaitis Skučas is a Partner in Pierce Atwood LLP’s Energy Group in Washington, DC, and her clients range from financial institutions and financial marketers to traditional utilities.
+Ruta Kalvaitis SkucasCo-Communications DirectorPartner, K&L Gates LLPRuta Kalvaitis Skučas is a Partner in K&L Gates LLP’s Power Group in Washington, DC, and her clients range from financial institutions and financial marketers to traditional utilities.
 Ms. Skučas counsels her clients, including financial marketers, on electric and natural gas matters before state and federal entities and in ISO/RTO stakeholder proceedings; and she assists her clients with regulatory requirements and provides ongoing electric compliance training.
 Ms. Skučas’ past experience includes the Federal Energy Regulatory Commission, serving several Administrative Law Judges and in the Office of General Counsel; she also served as Commissioner Cheryl LaFleur’s legal advisor.
 In addition, Ms. Skučas was an associate at White & Case LLP, where she advised clients on federal regulatory aspects of project finance transactions and mergers and acquisitions.
+She was also a partner in Pierce Atwood LLP's Energy group.
 Ms. Skučas is a graduate of the Boston University School of Law and Boston College.

 Emily DuncanImmediate Past PresidentNational GridEmily Duncan is a Director of Federal Relations at National Grid, an electric and gas transmission and distribution utility with customers in Massachusetts, New York and Rhode island.
 Previously, she was Director of Government Affairs & Counsel at the Solar Energy Industries Association, the national trade association for the solar industry.
 Before joining SEIA, Emily was an energy attorney at Winston & Strawn LLP in Washington, DC, where she represented various utilities and development companies before the Federal Energy Regulatory Commission and the Nuclear Regulatory Commission.
 She graduated from the University of Pennsylvania and earned a law degree from Duke University.